-How can you help someone who is dealing with the Grief of losing a Sibling is very simple.
-But most people find these situations very uncomfortable and are at a lost for words.
+How To Live with the Grief of Losing a Sibling at a Young Age.
+How can you help someone who is dealing with the Grief of losing a Sibling is very simple?
+But most people find these situations very uncomfortable and are at a loss for words.
 I was one of those people, until I lost my big brother.
 Friends and family are unsure of what or how to say anything, especially if the sibling passed away tragically or unexpectedly.

 I lost my older brother when he was only 38 years old in a very quick turnabout of events.
 It was tragic for my family and one of the hardest moments of my life I have ever gone through.
 I was only 35 years old at the time.
 My brother was not gone in an instance, instead our tragedy went on for five days.
 Some may say that it gave my family hope and time to say our goodbyes, others may say it gave us false hope and dragged on our pain.
 Either way it is how the events unfolded for us.